Article 3 min read

 Table of Contents

-If you have spent any time in the crypto space, you have likely heard the phrase: "Not your keys, not your coins."
-It may sound simple, but it reflects lessons learned from years of real-world exchange failures.
+If you have been in the crypto space for more than a week, you have heard the mantra: "Not your keys, not your coins."
+It is catchy, but it is also a warning written in the blood of million-dollar losses.

-In this guide, we will walk through the fundamentals of crypto self-custody — including hardware wallets, password hygiene, and how to evaluate your current setup using our privacy-first Crypto Risk Checker.
+In this guide, we are going to walk you through the path to true financial sovereignty.
+We will cover hardware wallets, password hygiene, and how to verify if your current setup is actually safe using our new Crypto Risk Checker.

 The Case for Self-Custody

-“There are only two types of crypto users: those who have experienced an exchange failure, and those who have not experienced one yet.”
+"There are only two types of crypto investors: those who have lost money on an exchange, and those who have not lost money yet."

-Step 1: Use a Hardware Wallet (Cold Storage)
+Step 1: Get a Hardware Wallet (Cold Storage)

 Ledger Nano X